 Font and Colors

 The Square and Compasses symbol represents the idea of brotherhood.
 The right-angled instrument represents the “alignment” of all actions to conform to Freemasonry’s strict moral principles.
 The compass symbolizes the desire for balance.
 It draws a boundary beyond which the desires and needs of members of a secret society should not go.
 The letter “G” in the middle can refer to the builders’ philosophy (in this case, geometry is associated with the world order) and religion.
-On the other hand, no dogmas define the exact meaning of the emblem.
+On the other hand, no dogmas define the emblem’s exact meaning.
 It is also not known exactly when it appeared and who created it.

 A bold black font with large serifs is used for the “G” on the emblem.
 The width of the strokes varies, making it high-contrast.
 The corners of the letter are slightly rounded.
 The main tool colors are black and white.
 All the inner and outer contours are dark, while the main part is light.
 At the same time, Freemasons have no rules that dictate the font and color of the sign.
 At least, ordinary people are not aware of them.